Jeff Alm: Professional career

 Alm was selected by the Houston Oilers with their second-round pick in the 1990 NFL draft.
+In Alm's final season as an Oiler, he logged 35 tackles, a sack, and a pair of forced fumbles.

 Throughout his career, Alm felt lonely in Houston and kept in touch with a handful of close friends from home and college, including Lynch.
-His final year was marred by a contract holdout and injury.
+His final year was marred by a contract holdout and a serious knee injury which had Alm considering the end of his career.

 Car crash and subsequent suicide

 According to a witness, while Lynch was visiting Alm, the pair had dinner at a Houston-area steakhouse on December 13, 1993.
 At 2:45 a.m. on the following day, Alm, who was speeding, lost control of his 1993 Cadillac Eldorado heading south on Interstate 610 southbound at the 59 North exit ramp and Lynch, who was not wearing his seatbelt, was ejected from the car.
 After the crash, Alm ran across the ramp and looked down an embankment towards the Southwest Freeway, discovering that Lynch had been thrown to his death 30 feet below.
 A distraught Alm took out a pistol-grip shotgun, fired three shots into the air, and then shot himself in the head.